 FIRE and FIRING Process at the heart of ceramics and making pots.
 A time/temperature process.
 Applying high temperature over a period of time to convert soft and fragile raw clay into a hard and brittle ceramic material.
 Firing also used to mature glaze.
 The conversion of clay to pot by fire.

 FIREBARS Part of a bottle oven.
-Found in the bottom of the firemouth.
-Used to support the burning coals but allow ash to fall through into the ashpit below.
+Stout iron bars found in the bottom of the firemouth.
+Used to support the burning coals but sufficiently well-spaced to allow ash to fall through into the ashpit below.

 FIREBED Part of a bottle oven.
 The seat of the fire.
 Burning coal on the firebars.